agongi/study/kubernetes/network/README.md

 ## kube-dns
 https://mrkaran.dev/posts/ndots-kubernetes/

 DNS resolution is configured in Kubernetes cluster through CoreDNS.
 The kubelet configures each Pod's /etc/resolv.conf to use the coredns pod as the nameserver.
-You can see the contents of /etc/resolv.conf inside any pod, they'll look something like:

 ```
 search hello.svc.cluster.local svc.cluster.local cluster.local